GrantEdwards/ClockBeat/README.md

 After a few seconds, a plot window will show up.
 The upper subplot shows the rectified audio data (blue), the envelope waveform (orange) and the detected beats (green).
-The lower subplot shows the time intervals betwen tick-tock and tock-tick in blue and orange.
+The lower subplot shows the time intervals between tick-tock and tock-tick in blue and orange.

 Here's a sample plot: